 Before calling on people to help you look for your remote team, you have to decide first the tasks and processes that you want to delegate.
 Make sure that you have the right estimate of people needed for each task.

 You also have to ensure that each function in your company is covered.
-After all, the reason why you are hiring for a remote team is to finish all your tasks.
+After all, the reason why you are hiring remote teams is to finish all your tasks.
 So make sure that you reach that goal.

 List down the skills that you need